Denmlak/JS-Chat-App/README.md

 # JS-Chat-App

-Chat app build with JavaScript and Node.js.
+Chat app build with JavaScript and Node.js deployed to <a href="https://www.heroku.com/">Heroku</a>.

 <h4>Technologies Used:</h4>
 <ul>